 This, of course, is bunk.

-If you want to make the greatest difference in the lives of students, become a teacher.
 The best principal I have ever known would tell you the same.

-Sadly, in today’s world, the classroom is viewed by many as a place that must be escaped by many teachers.
+Sadly, in today’s world, the classroom is viewed by many as a place that must be escaped by teachers.
 The list of responsibilities of a classroom teacher is impossibly long and grows longer each year.
-The number of people, both students and adults, who the classroom teacher must interact with is immense.
+The number of people, both students and adults, that the classroom teacher must interact with is immense.
 It is often acknowledged that the classroom teacher has the most difficult position in all of education.

 The classroom is not for the faint of heart.